andersix/pitft_buttons/README.md

 This implementation implements the following funcionality:

-* Button 0: Dim display backlight by 1/8th of full brightness for each press until display reaches "off" state.
+* Button 0:
+  - Dim display backlight by 1/8th of full brightness for each press until display reaches "off" state.
 When in the "off" state, the next button press turns display backlight back to full brightness.
 This uses GPIO 18, which is connected to the backlight LEDs on the PiTFT 2.8" Plus.

-* Button 1: Run the Pi-Hole system updater
+* Button 1:
-            Press this button when you see the display showing "Updates are available".
+  - Run the Pi-Hole system updater---Press this button when you see the display showing "Updates are available".
 			The update function checks to see if an update is needed, and does nothing if the PiHole is already up-to-date.

-* Button 2: Run the Pi-Hole gravity updater
+* Button 2:
+  - Run the Pi-Hole gravity updater
 			(TODO: not yet implemented)
             Press and hold for more than 2 seconds when you have added or changed Ad-lists, and need to update Pi-Hole DBs.

-* Button 3: Restart or Shutdown
+* Button 3:
+  - Restart or Shutdown
     - To Restart Pi, press and hold for more than 2 seconds, but less than 5 seconds.
     - To Shutdown Pi, press and hold for more than 5 seconds.

-			NOTE: The display will "blink" to indicate what will happen when you release button.
+    - NOTE: The display will "blink" to indicate what will happen when you release button.
             When you see:
       * one blink, releasing button will restart Pi
       * a second blink, releasing button will shutdown Pi

 (Modify python code to suit your needs)